Annapolis Military Divorce Lawyer

 Residency Issues in Divorce

-To file for a military divorce in Maryland, you or your spouse must live in Maryland or you or your spouse must work at a duty station in Maryland for at least six months.
-Otherwise, the grounds for divorce must have occurred in the state of Maryland.
+To file for a military divorce in Annapolis, you or your spouse must live in Annapolis or you or your spouse must work at a duty station in the state for at least six months.
+Otherwise, the grounds for divorce must have occurred in the state.
 Some military couples may potentially have the option to file for divorce in more than one state if they also meet those states’ residency requirements, and the state in which you choose to file can have a significant impact on the outcomes of your divorce.

 Military Divorce Property Division